mattrondel/D415/README.md

 ## Learning Opportunities

 It is highly recommended that you use the following resources to maximize your success:
-•	“Introduction to SDN and OpenFlow (3:29:00)” from Udemy
+•	“Introduction to SDN and OpenFlow (3:29:00)” from Udemy (David Bombal) https://lrps.wgu.edu/provision/381720354
-https://lrps.wgu.edu/provision/381720354

-•	“Introduction to Cisco Automation and Software Defined Networks (1:24:00)” from Pluralsight https://lrps.wgu.edu/provision/303933736
+•	“Introduction to Cisco Automation and Software Defined Networks (1:24:00)” from Pluralsight (Ross Bagurdes) https://lrps.wgu.edu/provision/303933736

-•	“SDN and SD-WAN Fundamentals: Intro to Software-defined Networking (1:12:00)” from Pluralsight https://lrps.wgu.edu/provision/303938265
+•	“SDN and SD-WAN Fundamentals: Intro to Software-defined Networking (1:12:00)” from Pluralsight (Sean Douglas) https://lrps.wgu.edu/provision/303938265

 ## Course Chatter notes: